chris-jelly/anaplan_diff/docs/adr/002-anaplan-export-format-support.md

 ### Comparison Key
 Rows will be compared using a composite key of:
-- Line Item + all dimension values (excluding the final Value column)
+- Line Item (first column) + all dimension values (all columns between first and last)
 - This ensures proper matching between baseline/comparison exports

 ## Consequences